simla-tech/Fastis/README.md

 Fastis can be customised global or local. `FastisConfig` have some sections:

+- `calendar` - Base calendar that used to render UI.
+Default value is `.current`
 - `controller` - base view controller (`cancelButtonTitle`, `doneButtonTitle`, etc.)
 - `monthHeader` - month titles
 - `dayCell` - day cells (selection parameters, font, etc.)